PatttF/zynMI/README.md

 ## About Mutated Instruments

-**Mutated Instruments** is a custom dual-oscillator synthesizer plugin that combines Mutable Instruments Braids and Plaits macro oscillators with a powerful 4x4 modulation matrix, dual mixers, filters, full envelope/LFO control, and several effects.
+**Mutated Instruments** is a custom dual-oscillator synthesizer plugin that combines Mutable Instruments Braids and Plaits macro oscillators with a powerful 4x4 modulation matrix, filters, full envelope/LFO control, and several effects.
 It was created to provide complex modulation routing and sound design capabilities not found in the standalone Braids or Plaits plugins.

 ### Architecture